When MJ and his brothers left Motown Records, they signed with CBS Records in 1975.

 On September 29, 1999, Bank of America made an initial loan to MJPT of 30 million dollars.

-Through some subsequent agreements, the principal amount of the loan was increased, and the due date extended.
+Through some subsequent agreements, the loan’s principal amount was increased, and the due date extended.
 Ultimately, under an agreement dated March 25, 2004, BOA wound up lending an aggregate principal amount of $72,500,000.

 The Third Amended and Restated Loan Agreement between BOA and MJPT, dated March 25, 2004, bore interest at an annual rate equal to one month LIBOR + 3.00%.